VoltLang/Website/doc/ideas.md

 Explicit `this` arguments to member functions.
 It also removes the need to tag functions with `static`, `global` or `local`.

 ```
-// As it is now
+// As it is now:
 int func1(int arg) {...}
 int func2(int arg) const {...}

-// With explicit this
+// With explicit this:
 int func1(this, int arg) {...}
 int func2(const this, int arg) {...}

-// Different syntax
+// Different syntax:
 fn func1(this, int arg) int {...}
 fn func2(const this, int arg) int {...}
 ```